 2.20 Standard review and scheduled review

 PCI RR offers authors two tracks for Stage 1 peer review.
 Standard review (Figure 2A) is the typical track in which authors submit a complete and detailed Stage 1 manuscript for evaluation.
 Authors can expect the first round of Stage 1 review via this track to take ~4-8 weeks.
 Scheduled review (Figure 2B) aims to significantly accelerate this process by performing key tasks in parallel.
 Rather than submitting a full manuscript, authors initially submit a one-page, template-based RR “snapshot” which undergoes triage by a PCI RR recommender.
-If deemed suitable (which could require revision of the RR snapshot), the recommender then sends the RR snapshot to potential reviewers and organises the review process for a fixed future date (or small range of dates) nominated by the authors.
+If deemed suitable (which could require revision of the RR snapshot), the recommender then sends the RR snapshot to potential reviewers and arranges for the review process to take place during a narrow range of dates at least 6 weeks in the future, with the submission date nominated by the authors.
 During the intervening time the authors prepare the full manuscript.
 Although this process can only feasibly expedite the first round of Stage 1 review (and not the re-review of a revised Stage 1 submission), the overall time-saving is substantial because the first round of Stage 1 assessment is usually the most onerous.
 Authors intending to submit to the scheduled review track must do so using the PCI RR 1-page snapshot template available here (deposited as a PDF at a repository such as OSF.
 Please do not use Google Drive).
 If choosing Level 6 (no data will be collected or seen before IPA, Table 1 in Section 2.6), authors should make sure to allow enough time between the date of the Stage 1 submission and the planned data collection start date for multiple rounds of peer review and RR revision (at least a few months).
 Submissions that do not use this template will not be considered.
 The Standard and Scheduled review tracks are available for both Regular and Programmatic RR submissions.